Become a Medical Biller or Coder

 Pick a Training Program

-There are numerous educational pathways for those interested in medical billing and coding.
+There are numerous educational pathways for those interested in medical billing or coding.
 Certificate, diploma, or associate degree – which path is the best?
-Because each has advantages and disadvantages, the answer depends on your specific professional and personal goals.
-Generally, the longer a program takes to complete, the more professional opportunities will result.
-On the other hand, a longer program means more money invested.
+Because each has pros and cons, the answer depends on your professional and personal goals.
+Generally, the longer a program takes to complete, the more professional opportunities that result.
+On the other hand, a longer program can mean more money invested.
 Let’s take a deeper look at the options.

 Types of Medical Billing and Coding Programs